Lyliya/RocketStats/RocketStats_themes/README.md

  - `color`: this color is in RGB or RGBA format (the alpha channel is in percentage from 0.0 to 1.0)
  - `fill`: fillable color of a shap (works the same as `color`)
  - `stroke`: outline color of a shape (works the same as `color`, centered on the contour so protrudes inside depending on the thickness)
+ - `rotate`: the rotation is added to the global rotation (in degrees from -180 to 180)
  - `opacity`: the opacity is added to the global opacity, but also of each color (percentage from 0.0 to 1.0)

 The `name` parameter is not important at this time, but plan to differentiate your elements for later releases.